-The Group's principal business remains the generation of revenues through relationships with mobile operators and content aggregators.
-Since the year end, using the Stream Data platform and in partnership with Quanta Media Group ("QMG" or "Quanta"), the Company has launched its LiveScores football 365 service in Mexico, Argentina and Brazil.
-These launches have enabled the Group to reinvigorate and reverse the decline of the content business.
+During the first half of the financial year, using the Stream Data platform and in partnership with Quanta Media Group ("QMG" or "Quanta"), the Company launched its LiveScores football 365 service in Mexico, Argentina and Brazil.
+These launches enabled the Group to reinvigorate existing carrier partnerships to offset the decline of revenues from the legacy content business.
+In February 2022 the Group acquired full ownership of LiveScores, and cancelled the revenue share agreement with Quanta, thereby removing any revenue share and giving the Group total control of not only the services previously announced but also the underlying platform engine, domains and IP that support LiveScores.